 Asset Class Useful Life

-Trading Software Over a period of 10 years
+Trading Software 10 years

-Other Softwares Over a period of 4 years
+Other Softwares 4 years

 f) Impairment of non-financial assets - property, plant and equipment and intangible assets:

 The Company assesses at each reporting date as to whether there is any indication that any property, plant and equipment and intangible assets or group of assets, called cash generating units (CGU) may be impaired.
 If any such indication exists the recoverable amount of an asset or CGU is estimated to determine the extent of impairment, if any.
 When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the CGU to which the asset belongs.